 No. The days of doing the requirements listed in the EQC options will be phased out by January 1, 2016, and replaced by IQCP (concepts of EP23), performing QC based on risk management.

 CMS will accept CLSI document M22-A3—Quality Control for Commercially Prepared Microbiological Culture Media; Approved Standard—Third Edition, CLIA regulations, or IQCP concepts.
 The microbiology staff can continue to follow M22 if that is what they are using or switch to one of the other two choices.

 After purchasing either the EP23 document or the EP23 package (ie, document, workbook, and worksheet), you can purchase as many additional workbooks and worksheets as you need.

 The workbook is available in paper format only, unless you purchase the EP23 online workshop.
 The worksheet is available in electronic format only.
 Each item is $100 for nonmembers when purchased separately after buying the EP23 document, or the EP23 package.
 Member discounts apply.

 Yes, bulk purchases of six copies or more are available at a discounted rate.
 Contact CLSI customer service for more information.

+Yes, currently we have an online self-paced workshop called EP23 Online Workshop: Risk-Based Tools to Meet IQCP Requirements.
+Click here to learn more.
 There is also an on-demand webinar, as well as other education opportunities that are offered on a continuing basis.